 What's an Executive PhD program?

 An Executive PhD program is a doctoral program that leads to the Doctor of Philosophy degree - specifically designed for executives.
 Executives are senior managers, who already are successful in their business jobs and who are interested in doing research and earning a doctoral degree.
-In contrast to the Doctor of Business Administration (DBA) or similar degrees such as "Professional Doctorates", the Executive Doctor of Philosophy is a program with the renowned PhD degree and thus very likely more research-oriented and theory-driven (for a comparison between DBA and PhD please confer here).
+In contrast to the Doctor of Business Administration (DBA) or similar degrees such as "Professional Doctorates", the Executive Doctor of Philosophy is a program with the renowned PhD degree and thus very likely more research-oriented and theory-driven.

 Difference to the Executive Master of Business Administration (EMBA)